thewoolleyman/process_helper/README.md

   For example, invoking `cat` with no arguments, which by default will continue accepting input until killed.
 * Will also kill long running processes which are ***not*** in blocked waiting on an IO stream read (i.e. kill process regardless of any IO state, not just via [IO.selects](http://ruby-doc.org/core-2.2.0/IO.html#method-c-select) timeout support).
 * If undefined (default), there will be no timeout, and `process_helper` will hang if a process hangs while waiting to read from IO.
+* This option will also override how long a [`:pseudo_terminal`](#pseudo_terminal-short-form-pty) will wait for a child PID to exit after the terminal has already exited.

 ***The following changes are planned for this option:***